 But the feeding frenzy that follows reports of these outlier cases operates under the assumption that frivolous lawsuits are the rule rather than the exception.
 The “free market” that I’m sure the commenters idolize takes care of lawyers who are recidivist filers of frivolous lawsuits: it puts them out of business.

-It fact, the premise that this is an “overlawyered” issue is completely false.
-There is no indication that there is a lawyer even involved in the filing of this lawsuit.
+It fact, the premise that this is an “overlawyered” issue is false.
+There is no sign that there is a lawyer even involved in the filing of this lawsuit.
 This guy goes around filing lawsuits.
 How do you stop someone from doing that short of making it a jailable offense?
-Of course, it we do that, then we hear that we are overlawyered for prosecuting someone for exercising their rights.
-No matter what we do, the conclusion is overlawyered.
+If we do that, then we hear that we are over lawyered for prosecuting someone for exercising their rights.
+No matter what we do, the conclusion is over lawyered.

-I’ve said before I’m read Overlawyered regularly and I like it and even agree with a large number of the posts and, to a differing extent, I agree with the underlying premise of the blog.
+I’ve said before I’m read Overlawyered regularly and I like it and even agree with many the posts and, to a differing extent, I agree with the underlying premise of the blog.
 But I don’t think intellectually fair to lump cases like this into the overlawyered bucket.
-This case belongs on the “I’m Against Crazy People” blog.
+This case belongs in the “I’m Against Crazy People” blog.